nelisa-dludla/alx-system_engineering-devops/0x01-shell_permissions/README.md

 16. 101-symbolic_link_permissions - changes the owner and group owner of *_hello* to *vincent* and *staff* respectively

 17. 102-if_only - changes the owner of the file *hello* to *betty* only if it is owned by the user *guillaume*

+18. 103-Star_Wars - will play the StarWars IV episode in the terminal